m1geo/contiki-desync/README.md

 contiki-desync
 ==============

 An implementation of the DESYNC algorithm in Contiki 2.7 using RTIMER library for higher resolution timing.
+I am not an amazing programmer, so there may be better/more efficient implimentations.
+This code has the receiver always on, so it is not energy efficient.

 George Smart <g.smart@ee.ucl.ac.uk> (PhD Student)